-A Life & Leadership coach, facilitator, author and speaker who has worked one-on-one with hundreds of clients, and lead thousands in public and corporate workshops, trainings and events.
+A coach, facilitator, author and speaker who has worked one-on-one with hundreds of clients, and lead thousands in public and corporate workshops, trainings and events.

-Through 1-to-1 and group coaching, public and corporate workshops and courses, I support people to develop leadership of themselves, others and culture, and fulfill their potential.
+Through 1-to-1 and group coaching, public and corporate workshops and courses, I support people to develop leadership of themselves, others and their organizations.

 This guide includes self-reflection prompts to help you have a conversation with your ‘Big I’ – that inner, deeper self that gets crowded out by the noise in your life, and which you can only connect with once you quieten distractions and mind, switch off autopilot, and create space for yourself.